Police: 3-year-old left at Utah corn maze; mom realized the next day

-WEST JORDAN, Utah -- A 3-year-old boy who was left at a Utah corn maze in Monday is now in the care of Child and Family Services, according to KSTU.
+WEST JORDAN, Utah - A 3-year-old boy who was left at a Utah corn maze on Monday is now in the care of Child and Family Services, according to KSTU-TV.

 Sgt.
 Joe Monson told the New York Daily News that the boy and his mother went to the maze with a big group of people and somehow became separated.
 When they got home, the mother didn't realize her son was missing and ended up falling asleep while watching a movie, Monson said.
 She later went to bed, still without realizing that the boy wasn't home, according to police.

-His mother called police at about 7:45 a.m.
-Tuesday after noticing that her son was missing.
+The mother called police Tuesday morning after noticing that her son was missing.

 Officials said the child and his family live in a home shared with other families.